Staten Island to Sayreville NJ

 The top of Sayreville

 Numbers move month to month.
-These bands are built to stay roughly true through a normal market—but for a live read on a specific block or listing, that's a conversation, not a chart.
+These bands are built to stay roughly true through a normal market, but for a live read on a specific street or listing, that's a conversation, not a chart.

 05